Flann O'Brien: The Third Policeman and The Dalkey Archive

 The rejection of The Third Policeman by publishers in his lifetime had a profound effect on O'Brien.
 This is perhaps reflected in The Dalkey Archive, in which sections of The Third Policeman are recycled almost word for word, namely the atomic theory and the character De Selby.

-The Third Policeman has a fantastic plot of a murderous protagonist let loose on a strange world peopled by overweight policemen, played against a satire of academic debate on an eccentric philosopher called De Selby.
+The Third Policeman has a fantastic plot of a murderous protagonist let loose in a strange world peopled by overweight policemen, played against a satire of academic debate on an eccentric philosopher called De Selby.
 Sergeant Pluck introduces the atomic theory of the bicycle.

 The Dalkey Archive features a character who encounters a penitent, elderly and apparently unbalanced James Joyce (who dismissively refers to his work by saying 'I have published little' and, furthermore, does not seem aware of having written and published Finnegans Wake) working as an assistant barman or 'curate'—another small joke relating to Joyce's alleged priestly ambitions—in the resort of Skerries.
 The scientist De Selby seeks to suck all of the air out of the world, and Policeman Pluck learns of the molecule theory from Sergeant Fottrell.
 The Dalkey Archive was adapted for the stage in September 1965 by Hugh Leonard as The Saints Go Cycling In.